CCurl/c3/README.md

 iX       (--)              Increment register #X (X: [0-9]). dX       (--)              Decrement register #X (X: [0-9]).
 -regs    (--)              Restore the last saved registers.
+        NOTES: The registers are stored in an array/stack with a "register-base".
+               +regs simply adds 10 to "register-base", so it is a very efficient operation.

 *** SYSTEM ***
+version  (--n)   n: c3 version*10 (e.g. - 11 => v1.1)
 (exit)   (--n)   n: The byte-code value for EXIT.
 (jmp)    (--n)   n: The byte-code value for JMP.
 (jmpz)   (--n)   n: The byte-code value for JMPZ.